George Byron, 8th Baron Byron

 Captain George Anson Byron, 8th Baron Byron (30 June 1818 – 28 November 1870) was a British nobleman, army officer, peer, politician, and the eighth Baron Byron, as the son of Admiral George Anson Byron, 7th Baron Byron, who was the cousin of Romantic poet and writer George Gordon Byron, 6th Baron Byron.

-Life
+Early life

 Byron was the son of Admiral George Anson Byron, 7th Baron Byron and Elizabeth Mary Chandos-Pole.

+Career

 He gained the rank of captain in the 19th Foot in 1842.
 He succeeded to the title of 8th Baron Byron in 1868 upon the death of his father.

+Personal life

+In 1843, Lord Byron was married to Lucy Elizabeth Jane Wescomb, a daughter of the Rev. William Wescomb and Jane Douglas (a granddaughter of Archibald Douglas, MP).
+Lucy's sister, Mary Jane Wescomb, married his younger brother, Hon.
+Frederick Byron.
+Another sister, Catherine Sarah Wilhelimna Wescomb, married Lord Frederick FitzRoy (youngest son of the 5th Duke of Grafton).

-Lord Byron died on 28 November 1870, and was succeeded by his nephew, George Frederick William Byron, 9th Baron Byron (born 1855).
+Lord Byron died on 28 November 1870.
+As he had no children, he was succeeded by his nephew, George Frederick William Byron, 9th Baron Byron (born 1855).

-Family

-Lord Byron married Lucy Elizabeth Jane Wescomb, daughter of Reverend William Wescomb and Jane Douglas, in 1843.
-They had no children.